Crystal15118/Oneshot-Endfight-Simulator/README.md

 ## Recommendation
 It is highly recommended to use jre/jdk 21 because other versions may or may not work for the program.

+## Can be used for
+Finding the fastest endfight anyone can get using oneshot on a seed